 The flow path of Trend Monitoring Network data is similar to that of the Status Monitoring Network (Figure 8).
 Staff submit field data via Survey123.
 Data for each project are exported from Survey123, saved as a .csv file and loaded into GWIS.
-The Data Management Protocols (DEP 2022d) document outlines procedures for submitting Trend Network field data, combining these data with their corresponding laboratory data, and reviewing and releasing the validated data for public access.
+The Data Management Protocols (DEP 2024d) document outlines procedures for combining Trend Network field data with their corresponding laboratory data, and reviewing and releasing the validated data for public access.